Steve Soderstrom

-Stephen Andrew Soderstrom (born April 3, 1972) is a former Major League Baseball player.
-He attended Turlock High School.
-Soderstrom went on to pitch for Fresno State University.
+Stephen Andrew Soderstrom (born April 3, 1972) is an American former Major League Baseball player who played for the San Francisco Giants in 1996.

-The draft
+Amateur career

-He was drafted by the New York Mets in the 15th Round (402nd overall) of the 1990 amateur draft.
-He didn't sign.
-Then, in 1993, he was drafted by the San Francisco Giants sixth overall in the 1993 amateur entry draft.
+A native of Turlock, California, Soderstrom attended Turlock High School and was drafted by the New York Mets in the 15th Round (402nd overall) of the 1990 amateur draft.
+He didn't sign, and went on to pitch for Fresno State University.
+In 1991, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.
+In 1993, he was drafted by the San Francisco Giants sixth overall in the 1993 amateur entry draft.

-After the draft
+Professional career

-He spent three years in the Giants' organization before getting to the major leagues.
+Soderstrom spent three years in the Giants' organization before getting to the major leagues.
 The 6'3", 215 pound right-hander made his major league debut on September 17, 1996.
 His stay in the majors lasted just 10 days, as his final MLB game was on September 27.
-Over those ten days, he started all three of the games he pitched in, compiling a 2-0 record while giving up 16 hits in 132/3 innings and gaining an ERA of 5.27.
+Over those ten days, he started all three of the games he pitched in, compiling a 2–0 record while giving up 16 hits in 132/3 innings and gaining an ERA of 5.27.
 He walked six and struck out nine.

+Personal

-He currently owns and operates Backyard Sports Academy, a multi-sport instructional facility, in his hometown of Turlock.
+Soderstrom currently owns and operates Backyard Sports Academy, a multi-sport instructional facility, in his hometown of Turlock.

 His son, Tyler, was drafted number 26 overall in the 2020 Major League Baseball Draft by the Oakland Athletics.
 He is a catcher and attended the same high school as his father.
 They became the 10th father-son duo to be drafted in the first round.
 Another son, Tate, is an outfielder at the University of Arizona.